-EM 350 Educational Media and Technology (Fall, Spring) 3 hrs.
+EM 350 Educational Media and Technology (Fall, Spring)

 A study focusing on the integration of educational media, computers, and technology into the curriculum to facilitate the teaching and learning process.
 Emphasis is placed upon criteria for the selection and evaluation of software, media, and audiovisual equipment and the use of various methods to implement software applications in the content areas.
-Prerequisites: PY 220 and EC/EM/ES/HPE 300, ME 302; or admission into the SOE.

-EM 360 Junior Practicum (Fall) 3 hr.
+EM 361 Junior Practicum I (Fall)